 in touch with the local Intro Coordinator to confer on scheduling, in

-order to offer Taste participants the opportunity to continue their
+order to offer participants the opportunity to continue their

 learning in the available Intro classes.
-Ideally, Taste classes should
+Ideally, classes should

 conclude 2-4 weeks before a nearby Intro class begins.

-While your congregation may incur additional expenses associated with running Taste of Judaism in your congregation, the URJ only reimburses 2/3 of advertising costs (maximum $2,200 per single site), and provides instructors with a modest honorarium.
+While your congregation may incur additional expenses associated with running A TASTE OF JUDAISM in your congregation, the URJ only reimburses 2/3 of advertising costs (maximum $2,200 per single site), and provides instructors with a modest honorarium.
 Please see Frequently Asked Questions for other potential costs.
 Grant monies will be given in the form of reimbursement against receipts.
 Should your congregation submit advertising receipts that do not add up to your full grant amount, you will only be reimbursed for 2/3 your total actual spent advertising dollars (and may not request reimbursement for other programmatic costs).